The-Assembly/IntroToTensorFlowJS/README.md

 If you are not running it on a server/loclhost open index.html in firefox.
 Other browsers aren't supported with the tensorflow js api because security reasons.

-If you are running it on a host go crazy and open it on any browser
+If you are running it on a host (such as node/wamp/nginx), can open it on any browser

+There are two different methods used here, each in a separate subfolder:
+1- Using the TFJS Layers API (Using_layers)
+2- Using the TFJS Core API (Using_core)

 # Digit Recognizer